daamenik/jeopardy/README.md

 Python 3 and Pip required.
 1. Clone the repo
 2. In the repo's folder, run `pip install -r .\requirements.txt`
-3. The cache is loaded with data from my games, because this is my repo and I can do whatever I want.
-If you want to clear the cache, delete everything from the `cache` directory.
-When you play your first game, all new files will be plaed there automatically.
+3. There's a `cache` folder included that allows you to keep track of the games you've played as well as your play stats, which will automatically be displayed after a play session.
+The cache is loaded with data from my games, because this is my repo and I can do whatever I want.
+If you're cloning this for the first time, delete everything from the `cache` directory.
+When you play your first game, all new files will be placed there automatically to keep track of your games played and your stats.

 ## Usage
 To play one specific Jeopardy! game, you'll need the gameId for it, found at the end of a given j-archive URL.
 Once you have that, you can run